Manhattan High School: Journalism

 Manhattan High School's newspaper, The Mentor, was founded in 1919.
-It used to be one of the few weekly high school newspapers in Kansas.
-The paper is printed weekly when school is in session, except on weeks in which students are out one or more days, on the presses of The Manhattan Mercury.
+It used to be one of the few weekly high school newspapers in Kansas, though it hasn't been weekly for several years.
+The paper is printed on the presses of The Manhattan Mercury.
 More than 1,600 copies are distributed for free to students, staff and community members.
-In 2011, The Mentor switched from a tabloid newspaper to a broadsheet.

-The school's journalism students have won a number of statewide awards in competitions administered by the Kansas Scholastic Press Association, as well as national Quill and Scroll awards.
+The school's journalism students have won a number of statewide awards in competitions administered by the Kansas Scholastic Press Association.

 The first newspaper issued by the school was the Manhattan High School Monitor, in 1873–1874.
 It was reported to be the first high school newspaper issued by students in Kansas.

 Music

 Manhattan High School's marching band, The "Big Blue" Marching Band performs at every home football game, in parades, and in band festivals.
 The concert band performs during the spring season.
 There is also a large choir program, which includes mixed choirs, men's and women's choirs, and two show choirs.
 In addition, there is a jazz ensemble, symphonic band, wind ensemble, and both chamber and symphonic orchestras.
 Many of these ensembles and their members regularly participate in regional and state solo and ensemble competitions.
 Ensembles also participate in national competitions such as the Festival of Gold, which the symphonic and chamber orchestras participated in in 2015.
 An ensemble of volunteer players is used as the pit orchestra for the school musical.